vinnintech/Installing-Windows-on-VMWare/README.md

 <br/>

-  # How to Install Windows on Vmware Workstation Pro
+  # How to Install Windows on VMware Workstation Pro

 ## Download VMWare Workstation Pro
 - When Installing VMWare Workstation, you have to go to [Broadcom.com](Broadcom.com), and create an account with them.